 - Awards of matching funds can be made during the course of the fiscal year (January 1- December 31) or until which time the fund is depleted.
 At the discretion of the Board of Directors, the grant award may be paid out over a series of months.
 Projects that are uniquely different and independent from one another may be considered for separate funding.
 However no single entity may receive more than $10,000 annually or $25,000 in perpetuity.
 In addition, any entity receiving an Economic Development and Business Assistance grant shall not be eligible to receive another such grant for a period of two years (24 months).
 Any grant awarded must be expended in accordance with the original request or with an approved modification.
 If any monies are not spent as requested or as granted, said funds shall be returned to the Grant Program.

 - After one year (12 months) unused, remaining, or uncommitted matched funds shall revert back to the Grant Program in accordance with the Grant Program repayment agreement.

-- Any existing or proposed business that generates more than 25 percent of its annual revenues through the sale of alcohol, tobacco or other sources of revenue deemed objectionable by the Board of Directors, shall not be eligible for a grant.
+- Any existing or proposed business that generates revenues primarily through the sale of alcohol, tobacco, cannabis (marijuana) or other sources of revenue deemed objectionable by the Board of Directors, shall not be eligible for a grant.

 Application Forms Request